isha-techpm/ava-medical-chatbot/README.md

 ---

-## 🧠 EVA’s Personality
+## 🧠 Ava’s Personality
-EVA is intentionally designed to be:
+Ava is intentionally designed to be:
 - Soft, calming, and reassuring
 - Clear and non-technical
 - Emotionally aware